Earthbound Artist

 Thank you to all my students, who made a watercolour journey with me this spring.
 Together, we learned a lot!

 My Fall 2018 Workshops (1-day, 2-day, or 3-day) will run within the mid October to end of November time frame and will feature some of the same popular subjects that I taught in the spring.
-Click here to see the workshop schedule.

-Subscribe to Karen's Newsletter if you wish to see more painting tips, travel tales, studio news updates, or notices of upcoming painting classes and exhibitions.
+Subscribe to Karen's Newsletter for exclusive early access to new work, studio news updates, travel tales, painting tips, and notices of upcoming exhibitions.

 Fitting In a Winner